Getting Started: Layer 3 Subinterfaces

 - Open NAT configuration from the left pane.

 - Click Add to create a new NAT policy.

-In the Original Packet tab, we set the source and destination zones to untrust, and the destination address to the external IP address of the firewall.
+In the Original Packet tab, we set the source and destination zones to untrust, the destination interface to the external interface and the destination address to the external IP address of the firewall.
 The destination zone is untrust because the firewall will try to determine the destination zone of a received packet based on its routing table.
 In this case, the original destination IP address, before NAT is applied, belongs to the untrust zone.

-In the Translated Packet tab, we add the physical IP addres of the webserver.
+In the Translated Packet tab, we add the physical IP address of the webserver.

 4. Add security policy